peterevilla/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+Express Router and differents types of middlewares

 - [ ] Describe Middleware?
+Middleware is just a function that receive 3 arguments, the third one, a call back that execute the next middleware fuction.
+The route itself is a middleware but most of the time middleware fuctions are use for validation, loggin and test.

 - [ ] Describe a Resource?

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a status 200 or 201 code with a message

 - [ ] How can we partition our application into sub-applications?